In line with our transparency policy, we are publishing a comprehensive list of all the past security incidents of TREZOR and our related services.

 Operations with private and public keys are only allowed after user authentication via PIN.

 The bootloader erases memory on firmware update and restores it only if the firmware signature is valid.
 Downgrade wipes the memory.

 TREZOR supports BIP39 passphrases, which are never stored or remembered on the device.

 The bootloader is write protected, as the JTAG is disabled.
-MCU is safeguarded by RDP Level 2.
+MCU is safeguarded by the Memory Protection Unit.

 Your recovery seed protects you against theft, loss or destruction of your device.
 Simply restore the recovery seed, and your wallet is back.

 Incidents not listed below are most likely not real, or they are a misrepresentation with factual inaccuracies.

 A specially crafted transaction could extract the private key.
 Knowledge of PIN and passphrase was required.